RachelFurlong-dev/freelance-web-design-M1/README.md

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the company.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find information about the company and what they do.
         3. As a First Time Visitor, I want to look for testimonials to understand what previous clients think of the company and see if they are trusted.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to be able to contact the company about prices and to get a quote.
+        1. As a Returning Visitor, I want to be able to contact the company about prices and to get a quote for a potential project.
         2. As a Returning Visitor, I want to find see examples of previous work.
         3. As a Returning Visitor, I want to locate their social media links to see their followings on social media to determine how trusted and known they are.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any new examples of completed work.
+        1. As a Frequent User, I want to check to see if there are any new examples of completed recent work.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
-I want to know my data is being retained legally.
+        3. As a Frequent User, I want to be emailed any major updates and/or changes to the website or organisation.
+I want to know my data is being retained safely.

 -   ### Design
     -   #### Colour Scheme